Top Five Challenges to Change Management in 2020

 Major incidents are not the only contributor to service disruptions; minor problems can have a cumulative effect on technical performance, user productivity, financial performance, and other primary value-indicating metrics.

 Isolating individual change risks from a human perspective is often subjective.
-CABs acting on minimal or silo-ed data lack the information to properly identify, quantify, and respond to a change-related risk.
-Objective metrics are needed to identify which factors contribute to change risk and what their suspected future impact will be, if they were ignored.
+CABs acting on minimal or siloed data lack the information to properly identify, quantify, and respond to a change-related risk.
+Objective metrics are needed to identify which factors contribute to change risk and what their suspected future impact will be if ignored.

 Having a ML-enhanced change risk scoring algorithm can allow risk management leaders to rapidly identify and assess risks based on actual performance data.
 More advanced AI/ML capabilities can allow for prescriptive scoring, which streamlines decision-making by indicating the most optimal paths to take in light of a risk.